Vietnam.vn - Nền tảng quảng bá Việt Nam

 An area affected by an earthquake in Suzu, Ishikawa prefecture, Japan, January 2.
 Photo: Kyodo

-Speaking at a press conference on the morning of January 2, Japanese Prime Minister Fumio Kishida confirmed that "the extent of the damage is enormous, with many casualties and many houses collapsed and burned."
-He said the government had mobilized an additional 1,000 soldiers to support the 8,500-strong defense force currently in the affected areas to assist in the rescue of victims and the recovery of natural disasters.
-He stressed: "Saving lives is our top priority and we are racing against time."
+Speaking at a press conference on the morning of January 2, Japanese Prime Minister Fumio Kishida confirmed that "the extent of the damage is very large, with many casualties and many houses collapsed and burned."
+He said the government had mobilized an additional 1,000 soldiers to support the 8,500-member defense force currently in the affected areas to assist in rescuing victims and overcoming the consequences of the natural disaster.
+He emphasized: "Saving lives is our top priority and we are racing against time."

 The Japan Meteorological Agency said the epicenter of the initial earthquake was about 30km east-northeast of Wajima, with a depth of about 16km.
 Accordingly, this earthquake was determined to be at the highest level on Japan's 7-level seismic intensity scale.
 The last time Japan witnessed such a strong earthquake was in late 2018 in Hokkaido.